South Dakota Court Records

 Can Petty Offenses be Expunged from a South Dakota Criminal Court Record?

 Yes, petty offense charges and convictions may be automatically expunged from background check records in South Dakota.
-However, this is possible after 10 years, all penalties are satisfied, and there are no prior or subsequent convictions of serious crimes.
+Interested parties are eligible if it has been more than 10 years since they completed court-imposed conditions.
+In addition, eligible parties are typically required to not have a prior or subsequent conviction for serious crimes.
 Sealed records may remain accessible to court personnel, authorized agents, or persons.